reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 ### UMD builds removed {/*umd-builds-removed*/}

-UMD builds are not well tested by React's own tooling and add project complexity and release overhead.
-While UMD was widely used in the past and a convenient way to load React without a build step it is no longer widely used and there are modern alternatives to loading modules as scripts in HTML Documents.

-In React 19 there are no more UMD builds.
-If you want to load React 19 using a script tag try using ESM based CDN such as [esm.sh](https://esm.sh/)
+UMD was widely used in the past as a convenient way to load React without a build step.
+Now, there are modern alternatives for loading modules as scripts in HTML documents.
+Starting with React 19, React will no longer produce UMD builds to reduce the complexity of its testing and release process.
+If you want to load React 19 using a script tag, we recommend using an ESM-based CDN such as [esm.sh](https://esm.sh/).

 ```html
 <script type="module">